How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 EN

-Ideal dashboard for online products: How it looks and how to create it?
+A dashboard for analyzing mobile apps and games: How it looks and how to create it?
 Find this out and build your own dashboard!

 How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps